 Can this practice be applied to the IoT world of real, tangible products?

 According to McKinsey there were 84 million internet-connected vehicles globally in 2014.
-By 2020 the analysts expect this to reach 290 million vehicles, offering services ranging from 'infotainment', and vehicle management to driving safety reports, and after sales service & customer care.
+By 2020 the analysts expect this to reach 290 million vehicles, offering services ranging from 'infotainment', and vehicle management to driving safety reports, and after-sales service & customer care.
 These firms are primed to leverage the lessons being learned in the SaaS industry around Customer Success.

-In Christian Shaffer's e-book "Customer Success is Key" he details the transition of his small manufacturing company to becoming an IoT/SaaS provider.
+In Christian Shaffer's e-book "Customer Success is Key" he details the transition his small manufacturing company made to becoming an IoT/SaaS provider.
 They produce traffic calming devices (roadside displays alerting cars of their speed) and added SIM technology to web-enable these devices.
 Their customers can now use a SaaS platform to query the captured data and better understand how to manage traffic in their area.
-This evolution delivered his company a new revenue stream of €2m annually in subscriptions to thier new web management application, in addition to a 50% uplift in new business sales, deeper product adoption and growth in add-on business.
+This evolution delivered his company a new revenue stream of €2m annually in subscriptions to their new web management application, in addition to a 50% uplift in new business sales, deeper product adoption, and growth in add-on business.
 According to Shaffer, this successful transition was down to a real focus on using the data strategically and applying it in a 'Customer Success' context.

 The potential growth opportunities for manufacturers in embracing the 4th industrial revolution are boundless.
 This is also a massive opportunity for Customer Success software providers like Akita and we can't wait to see how we can help this new breed of technology companies to succeed in the coming years.